Alaladevictor/ProXima-pay-web-project/README.md

 - CSS can be really frustrating sometimes 😅
 - Scroll animations were breaking on mobile

-## Credits
-Big thanks to:
-- Youtube videos with the JavaScript parts
-- AOS library for the cool animations
-- Stack Overflow for saving me countless times

 ## Want to help?
 Feel free to make a pull request!